ahmetensar7753/BilisimGelisimApp/README.md

 -RESTful architecture is used, with a database created in phpMyAdmin.
 Communication is facilitated through PHP web services running in the repository provided by the hosting company.

 -VOLLEY library is used on the application side, and Picasso library is employed for operations related to the images stored on the server.

+-Communication with the JavaMail API using the 'JavaMail' library has been established to facilitate users in sending emails through the application using the SMTP protocol.

+-The 'Android Activation' library has been utilized for the Activation API to assist in handling MIME types, aiming to create email content.